devenbansod/SWD-BITS-Pilani-Command-Line-Searcher/readme.txt

 *** Note : This is Very important as the whole script depends on the Module given below ***

-2) Then Open up terminal and enter the following 'sudo apt-get install splinter' or checkout the instructions on http://splinter.cobrateam.info/docs/install.html
+2) Then Open up terminal and enter the following 'pip install splinter' or

+   checkout the instructions on
+   http://splinter.cobrateam.info/docs/install.html

 3) Now, Open the Folder and Change your pwd to the Folder